Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 A complaint does not need to be filed to seek assistance or supportive measures.
 Supportive measures are individualized, offered as appropriate and reasonably available, without unreasonably burdening a complainant or respondent, not for punitive or disciplinary reasons, and without fee or charge to:

-If a student or a University employee experiences sexual misconduct, sex-based harassment, or any form of sex discrimination, including discrimination based on sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, or gender identity, they are urged to seek immediate assistance from any of the following resources and to submit a complaint to the University's Title IX Coordinator.
+If a student or a University employee experiences sexual misconduct, sexual harassment, or any form of sex discrimination, including discrimination based on sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, or gender identity, they are urged to seek immediate assistance from any of the following resources and to submit a complaint to the University's Title IX Coordinator.

 These measures are available before or after filing a formal complaint or where no formal complaint has been filed.